cobilab/cpm-fcm/README.md

 # cpm+fcm

-An efficient encoder for sequences of symbols using Copy Models (CPMs), and Finite-Context models (FCMs)
+An efficient encoder for biological sequences using Copy Models (CPMs) and Finite-Context models (FCMs)

 ### Access ###